-Being provided with plug-in variable tuning condensers to give full-scale coverage on any band and a screen-grid audio amplifier highly peaked at 1000 cycles to improve selectivity, the receiver is particularly suited for the requirements of next year.
-To the right of the drum dial the screen-grid antenna coupling tube, the detector and the plug-in coil can be seen grouped near the midget tuning condenser.
-To the left of the drum dial the two audio tubes and the 1,000-cycle tuned coupling circuit are grouped in somewhat similar fushion.
-The Ford ignition-coil secondary used in this coupling circuit is enclosed in a tube shield.
-Immediately in front of it is the bank of fixed condensers used to tune it to the required audio frequency.
+THE FOUR-TUBE RECEIVER Being provided with plug-in variable tuning condensers to give full-scale coverage on any band and a screen-grid and/o ampli-jull-scale coverage on any band and a screen-grid and/o ampli-jer highly peaked at 1000 cycles to improve selectivity, the re-ceiver is particularly suited for the requirements of next year.
+To the right of the drum dial the screen-yrid antenna coupling tube, the detector and the plug-in coil can be seen grouped near the midget tuning condenser.
+To the left of the drum dial the one mayer cannot contain the set of the left of the drum dual the two audio tubes and the 1,000-cycle tuned coupling circuit are grouped in somewhat similar fashion.
+The Ford ignition-coil sec-ordary used in this coupling circuit is enclosed in a tube shield.
+Immediately in front of it in the bank of fixed condensers used to tune it to the required audio frequency.